 Retired Educators Spend Free Time Giving Back To Their Community

 As former educators, Doug and Helen Hatridge are both used to feeling connected to the community they live in.
 After both Helen and Doug retired, they decided to turn their attention to a different kind of education during the next phase of their lives, community education.
-It was around this time they both become involved with Truman Heartland Community Foundation.
+It was around this time they both became involved with Truman Heartland Community Foundation.

 "It gives you a real sense of community.
 There's something very special about seeing your friends and neighbors be a part of something this big."